 Cons

-- Built-in speakers are functional but not impressive for music or critical listening
+- Built-in speakers are functional but thin at higher volumes

 - Only two ports — no USB hub functionality